TUTORIAL: How to Make Waffle Bath Towels

 In this tutorial, we will show you how to make your own bath towels and finish the edges using two different techniques – with a regular double-fold hem or a bias tape.
 Whichever method you pick, we are sure you’ll enjoy the sewing experience and the final results!

-The diagram provides measurements for a full set of 7 bath towels that you can make out of just 3 yards of fabric!
-The towels come in three sizes: one bath sheet, two hand towels and four wash cloths.
-Cut the fabric according to the cutting layout below.
-Note the width of the bath sheet is the same as the width of the fabric.
+The diagram provides measurements for a full set of 5 towels that you can make out of just 3 yards of fabric!
+The towels come in three sizes: two bath towels, one hand towel, and two washcloths.
+Cut the fabric according to the cutting layout above.

 How to make a towel with hemmed edges